Project description

 However, we do not want to simply transfer concepts from Ageing Studies with its strong focus on North America and Western Europe to another region.
 Southeastern Europe’s specific legacies, experiences, concepts, and knowledge production must be reconsidered.

-New Publication by Ulf Brunnbauer
+New Guest Article in DW News by Ulf Brunnbauer